elliotcs30/elliotcs30/README.md

 #### 🌱 Things I am currently working on:

-- Finish my Computer Science Master Degree
+- Training Python and Django.
-- Taking online courses about the Website of AlphaCamp
+- Taking online leet code discuss.

 #### :muscle: Things I am challenging myself with:

 - Waking up earlier to make good use of the day
-- Coding at least 4 hours a day
+- Use Python create website.

 #### :computer: Programming languages and tools: